nats-io/nats-site/content/doc/writing_applications/secure_connection.md

 {{< partial "doc/connect_userpass.html" >}}

-### Authenticating with a User and Password In the URL
+### Authenticating with a User and Password in the URL

 Most clients make it easy to pass the user name and password by accepting them in the URL for the server.
 This standard format is: